Queries

 • Use the format "variableName": "value", where "variableName" represents the variable name and "value" represents the value that you want to use in place of the variable in the query.

-• If you included a default value in your variable declaration, and the variable is using the default value, you do not need to define the variable in the Query Variables pane.
+• If you included a default value in your variable declaration, and the variable is using the default value, you do not need to define the variable in the Variables pane.

 • Example: { "userID": "23" }